rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 Determine whether your Windows server architecture is 64-bit or 32-bit, and download the latest MSI installation file for that architecture from <http://agentrepo.drivesrvr.com/>.

 ### Installation

+    **Note**: For any of these modes of installation or uninstallation, the agent may be put into debug or trace mode by setting the following registry value to "true": HKLM\SOFTWARE\Rackspace\CloudBackup\Debug.
+    The log file name for the installer will be located in the %TMP% folder and the name will be similar to driveclient-2.27.009073-en-us.msi.install.log for the installer and driveclient-2.27.009073-en-us.msi.uninstall.log
+    for the uninstaller.

 You can choose one of the following methods of installation: